BRMRs/fu/content/fun/why_bigaidream.md

 ---
 When I was doing PhD, Andrew Ng said:

-> The {{< hl >}}big AI dream{{< /hl >}} of making machines that could someday evolve to do intelligent things like humans could - I was turned off by that.
+> The ##big AI dream## of making machines that could someday evolve to do intelligent things like humans could - I was turned off by that.
 I didn't really think that was feasible when I first joined Stanford.